Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Down / Descending

 To add water aesthetics into your home, one of the easiest things to do is consider your color choice.
 It should be obvious, but water’s colors are related to cool tones and aquatic shades.
 Water’s power colors are blue and black.

-Blue: if you want to quickly give a room or space a water like quality, add blue.
-You can use a variety of shades from this color.
+Blue: If you want to quickly give a room or space a water-like quality, add blue.
+You can use any shade.
 The deeper the blue, the more likely it will make you feel lethargic.
-Blue is for the dreamer, so if you want to try lucid dreaming -- opt for blue.
+Blue is for the dreamer, so if you want to try lucid dreaming — opt for blue.

 Black: I don’t recommend painting a bedroom black or sleeping with a black comforter as it will make you feel deeply pulled down into sleep and that can be depressing.
 It could take the passion out of the room.
 Black can make things feel more serious and solemn.
 Black should be used in the kitchen and living room.
 Opt for dark furniture in metal.

-Gray: this is another color water and yin uses.
-Gray is subtle, it can be used in a variety of ways, and it isn't too haughty.
+Gray: This is another color water and yin uses.
+Gray is subtle, it can be used in a variety of ways, and it isn’t too haughty.
 When in doubt when trying to bring out a water quality, go gray.
 This is a pretty safe color.
 It’s used almost as much in homes now as beige.

-Brown: a distilled brown that mixes well with blue and gray is another color that can complement water elements.
-I wouldn't make brown a dominate color for a water home as it can look like mud and dry land.
+Brown: A distilled brown that mixes well with blue and gray is another color that can complement water elements.
+I wouldn’t make brown a dominant color for a water home as it can look like mud and dry land.
 It should be used to support blues not take away from them.

-Green: opt for greens that are closer to blue than yellow.
-Use green sparingly as it can remind people more of a forest or leaves, which are nice features but if you're wanting a water feel that might begin to take away from it.
+Green: Opt for greens that are closer to blue than yellow.
+Use green sparingly as it can remind people more of a forest or leaves.
+A light green or sea green might have a better effect.

 Don't Forget the Moon